stub42/cassandra-charm/README.md

 it will result in a restart of each Cassandra node as the changes are implemented which may result in outages.

+Adding persistent storage after a node has had no persistent storage and it has existing data on the "local" file system is not currently not supported.

 # Configuration

 Cassandra has a pretty good guess at configuring its Java memory settings to